enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/delusions_ingresses/raycast.md

 Raycasting tricks take either an entity or a position and a direction, and will return what the entity is looking at, or what the vectors are pointing to.

+Raycasts which target blocks may optionally be made to hit fluids if their last argument is true.

 ;;;;;

 <|glyph@trickster:templates|trick-id=trickster:raycast,title=Archer's Ingress|>